simongravelle/nmrformd/docs/source/theory/context.rst

     :cite:`philipsQuadrupolarNMRRelaxation2020, chubakNMRRelaxationRates2021`,
     which is beyond the scope of the present contribution.
-    Monte carlo simulations have also been used :cite:`friesMonteCarloCalculation1983`, although in that case some care must be taken to extract time dependant quantities such as autocorrelation functions :cite:`huitemaCanMonteCarlo1999`.
+    Monte carlo simulations have also been used :cite:`friesMonteCarloCalculation1983`, although, in that case, some care must be taken to extract time-dependant quantities such as autocorrelation functions :cite:`huitemaCanMonteCarlo1999`.
 Recently,
-    the possibility to calculate NMR relaxation rate from coarse grained models was also discussed :cite:`gravelleAssessingValidityNMR2023`.
+    the possibility to calculate NMR relaxation rate from coarse grained models whose atomic details were reconstructed a posteriori was demonstrated :cite:`gravelleAssessingValidityNMR2023`.

-.. container:: justify

-    Authors have also directly combined simulations and experiments, for instance to study glass transition phenomenon of glycerol :cite:`becherMolecularDynamicsSimulations2021`,
-    water confined within salt crusts :cite:`gravelleNMRInvestigationWater2023`